lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 Rubin Science Platform (RSP)
 ============================

-The Rubin Science Platform (RSP) provides access to Rubin Observatory data products via three aspects: Portal, Notebooks, and API.
+The Rubin Science Platform (RSP) provides access to Rubin Observatory data products via three aspects:
+Portal, Notebooks, and API (Application Programming Interface).
 All three aspects enable users to query, retrieve, and visualize the image and catalog data, but in different ways, and with different analysis options.

-The :ref:`Tools-RSP-Portal` provides a GUI (graphical user interface) that enables access and visualization without ADQL or python, however, analysis tools such as trend regression are not currently available.
+The :ref:`Tools-RSP-Portal` provides a GUI (graphical user interface) that enables access and visualization without ADQL (Astronomical Data Query Language) or python, however, analysis tools such as trend regression are not available.
 The :ref:`Tools-RSP-Notebook` enables programmatic analysis of the data products in a python environment that includes the LSST Science Pipelines and common packages like numpy, scipy, bokeh, and datashader.
-The :ref:`Tools-RSP-API` offers remote access via Virtual Observatory (VO) interfaces such as TOPCAT.
+The :ref:`Tools-RSP-API` offers remote access via Virtual Observatory (VO) interfaces such as TOPCAT (Tool for OPerations on Catalogues And Tables).

 **Still unsure which aspect to choose?**
 Read on below for more details of what is possible with each of the RSP's three aspects, or